-In accordance with Rule 4350(a)(1) of the Rules of Corporate Governance of The NASDAQ National Market, Inc., the Company has received an exemption from the requirement to distribute an annual report to its shareholders prior to the Company's annual general meeting of shareholders.
+In accordance with Rule 4350(a)(1) of the Rules of Corporate Governance of the NASDAQ Stock Market, Inc., the Company has received an exemption from the requirement to distribute an annual report to its shareholders prior to the Company's annual general meeting of shareholders.
 The basis for the exemption is the fact that the generally accepted business practice in Israel, where the Company is incorporated, is not to distribute an annual report to shareholders.
-The Company posts its Annual Report on Form 20-F on its Website (www.checkpoint.com) promptly following the filing of the Annual Report with the Securities and Exchange Commission.
+The Company posts its Annual Report on Form 20-F on its Website (www.checkpoint.com) promptly following the filing of the Annual Report on Form 20-F with the Securities and Exchange Commission.